 A number of these, as well as students with other backgrounds from all over Denmark, continue their education as game developers at Dania Games that offers two educations at higher level in Grenaa – specializing in Computer Science and Game Design, respectively.
 Students enrolled in one of these programs are encouraged to start their own production of games and their own game studio prior to graduating – and are trained in project management, team work and how to apply theory into practice throughout the 2-2,5 years they study at Dania Games.
-This entrepreneurial approach inspires a number of graduates to apply for an office in the Game Hub Denmark Incubator after graduation.
+This entrepreneurial approach inspires a number of graduates to apply for an office in the Game Hub Denmark headquarter’s Incubator after graduation.

 Through international collaboration in typically EU-funded development projects, Game Hub Denmark always strive to develop our local ecosystem, to expand our international network, and to work with the best game educations and incubators in order to reach our ultimate goal of creating new jobs and sustainable companies in the game sector.
 We have partners all over Europe – and also have a strong interest in building long-lasting relations with our contacts in China, the biggest game market in the world.

-We are currently also core partners in the Baltic Game Industry project where we collaborate with game educations, business organizations and public authorities from all over the Baltic Sea region, and in the Game Hub Scandinavia 2.0 project where we build further on our collaboration with Sweden’s best game educations and game incubator.
+We are currently core partners in the Baltic Game Industry project where we collaborate with game educations, business organisations and public authorities from all over the Baltic Sea region, and in the Game Hub Scandinavia 2.0 project where we build further on our collaboration with Sweden’s best game educations and game incubator.